ricardozarroca/google-pages/README.md

 Brief description

-This project is be build the google homepage (a look like page really...).
+This project consist in trying to build the google homepage (a look like page really...).

 ----------------------------------------------